Zubad/Python-Algorithms/README.md

 Python: Implementation of different Algorithm for Beginners

 	Algorithm is a step by step process of solving any problem.
-In programming, sequential steps which are used perform a task on computer is called algotrithm.
+In computer science or programming, sequential steps which are used to perform a task on computer is called an algotrithm.

 	Every Algorithm has following characteristics: